ArduPilot/ardupilot_wiki/plane/source/docs/airspeed.rst

 for most new users, however, as it does require additional tuning and adds one more layer of control to set up.

-The following sections explain how to wire sensors to the flight controller.
+The following sections explain how to wire sensors to the autopilot.
 After you install an airspeed sensor don't forget to :ref:`calibrate it <calibrating-an-airspeed-sensor>`!

 .. image:: ../images/BR-0004-03-2T1.jpg